freecurve/Freecurve_labs_arrow-nn_suite/README.md

 Post-processing scripts for computing DDG values require MATLAB > R2017.
 Otherwise, install pymbar (`conda install pymbar`) to get only BAR analysis for DDG values calculation.

-Version of the ARBALEST binary in the package is Cuda GPU enabled, so GPU-enabled hosts (PC/VM) are required.
-CPU runs are also possible but the NVidia proprietary drivers must be installed in any case.
-Use the newest version appropriate for your GPU:
+There are two versions of the ARBALEST binary in the package:

+* `Arbalest` with CUDA GPU enabled, for which GPU-enabled hosts (PC/VM) are required and the NVidia proprietary drivers must be installed.
+Use the newest version appropriate for your GPU: https://www.nvidia.com/Download/index.aspx
-    https://www.nvidia.com/Download/index.aspx

     Check proper installation of the driver by invoking `nvidia-smi` command.

+* `Arbalest-cpu` supports only CPU runs without GPU support.

 ## Scratch Space Setup